 “She pretty much said that she was sorry for doing it and she wouldn’t have done it if she knew the outcome of it and that she knows it was an absurd thing to do,” the sister told the station.
 “I think the girl that pushed her should have some sort of consequence because you won’t learn your lesson if you think you can could do that again and think it will be fine.”

-Video of the incident went viral across social media, and one version had been seen more than 745,000 times Wednesday morning.
+Video of the incident went viral across social media, and one version had been seen 2.3 million times as of Friday afternoon.

 The Clark County Sheriff’s Office is investigating what happened in the video but would not comment on details, The Columbian reported.